 Take eBay, where you’d need to marshall millions of sellers to compete.
 Whereas with Uber and Lyft, every market is pretty much isolated from every other market.
 What most people really care about is, ”I want a good service in my city.”
 And so the numbers you’re talking about—if you can get 10,000 drivers and 100,000 customers, you’re viable.
 That’s a far lower bar than millions of sellers.

 One of the biggest questions about the sharing economy is whether its workers should be considered employees, independent contractors, or some third, yet-to-be-defined option.
 Where do you come down on that?

 I take advantage of my position as a professor to say that’s not the right question.
 The debate about Uber drivers and Lyft drivers being employees or independent contractors is masking a deeper issue, which is that more and more of our workforce don’t fit into the box of employee.
-There’s a different relationship that is being built between the individual and the institution The debate about if Uber and Lyft drivers are employees or independent contractors is masking the deeper issue. that will soon supersede the full-time employment model.
+There’s a different relationship that is being built between the individual and the institution that will soon supersede the full-time employment model.

 The relationship between the individual provider and the institution that enables it is fundamentally imbalanced.
 One is big and the other is small.
 We’ve corrected that imbalance in a wide variety of ways over the last few decades: through the labor unions of the 1950s and 1960s, there’s a whole bunch of labor law.
 And in parallel, we’ve also created a good funding model for the safety net associated with that relationship.
 Full-time employment looks good now because it’s a lot better than when it started and it has the social safety net built around it.
 That’s why independent contractors might want to be full-time employees.